M-Osky/dataset_fixer/README.md

     dataset_fixer_v3.sh -help

-By default it will call five different modules:
+By default it will call five different modules: new_locinames, delete_bad_samples, delete_bad_loci, monomorphic, missing_replacer
+They need to be at your perl library.
+Process:

-1) [optional] Will rename the loci names using Scaffold number + SNP position.
+    1) [optional] Will rename the loci names using Scaffold number + SNP position from a vcf file.
     2) Will delete low quality samples (with percentage of missing 85% and above by default).
     3) Will delete low quality loci (with percentage of missing 30% and above by default).
     4) [optional] Will delete the samples left with 30% or more missing.
     5) Will look if there is any loci monomorphic or non bi-allelic and delete it.
     6) [optional] Will input the most frequent genotype (by default) in any missing values left.
     7) Will call PGDSpider to transform the file to various formats (Bayescan, Genepop, Arlequin).
     8) Will output a log file, a popmap, and lists of samples loci deleted and kept

 Some of the modules have more functionalities not activated by default, like replace column separator.
 It can input/replace missing genotypes in different ways: